+Feisty, stubborn, characterful, tireless ratters - the Jack Russell has legions of fans.
+But is that Jack Russell actually a Parson Russell?
 They may look similar but there are big differences.
 Tony Jackson explains

 The origins of the Jack Russell terrier

-It appears that Russell put Trump to a black-and-tan terrier from the Duke of Beaufort’s hunt and continued to use many different crosses of white terriers to produce what, to his way of thinking, was the perfect terrier to be used in association with a pack of foxhounds.
+It seems that Russell put Trump to a black-and-tan terrier from the Duke of Beaufort’s hunt and continued to use many different crosses of white terriers to produce what, to his way of thinking, was the perfect terrier to be used in association with a pack of foxhounds.
 He required a terrier capable of running with hounds, or being there when they marked to ground, of facing a fox underground and, by nipping and barking, forcing it to bolt unharmed.
 A hard dog that killed underground was of no use.

 A terrierman speaks